Blinn Cheer Team 2014, 2015, 2016, 2017, 2018 and 2019 NCA National Champions

 Coach Sarah Barland Flisowski

-Sarah Barland Flisowski is in her fourth year here as Blinn College spirit coordinator and head dance coach.
-The Blinn College Dance Team is the three-time ADTS Collegiate Champions and for the past two years it has received second place at NDA College Nationals.
+Sarah Barland Flisowski is in her 10th year here as Blinn College head dance and cheer coach.
+The Blinn College Dance Team has won numerous ADTS Collegiate Champions and has won 7 national titles at NDA College Nationals.

 Barland Flisowski is a former member of the Blinn College Treasures Dance Team and a graduate of Southwest Texas State University -- now Texas State University -- in San Marcos with a degree in exercise sports science and minor in political science.
-She also just earned her master’s in physical education from Prairie View A&M University.
+She also earned her master’s in physical education from Prairie View A&M University.
 Barland Flisowski then started her teaching career at Mesquite ISD, where she taught for 2 years at Berry Middle school.
-She then went on to Carrollton Farmers Branch ISD to become the director of the award-winning RL Turner Lionettes.
+She went on to Carrollton Farmers Branch ISD to become the director of the award-winning RL Turner Lionettes.
 She was the director of the Lionettes for seven years before coming back to Blinn as the coach of the Blinn College Treasures Dance and Cheer Teams.
-Sarah is also a 10-year staff member with American Dance and Drill Team School.
-She has been the ADTS Novelty Staff Captain and Social Officer Coordinator now for the past six years.
-Sarah has traveled to Florida as a member of ESP Productions, which is the halftime production company of the amazing Capital One Football game.
+Sarah is also a 18-year staff member with American Dance and Drill Team School where she has been the ADTS Novelty Staff Captain and Social Officer Coordinator.
+Sarah has traveled to Florida as a member of ESP Productions, which is the halftime production company of the amazing Buffalo Wild Wings Bowl game.

 The move to Brenham is a great one that puts her closer to her family.
-Her sister, Alice Henrichsen, with husband Eric and nephew Brady are all in the Houston area and parents Mary Sue Carter and Ken Barland still live in the Golden Triangle.
+Her sister, Alice Henrichsen, with husband Eric and nephew Brady are all in the Houston area and mother Mary Sue Carter still lives in the Golden Triangle.
 Sarah is a graduate of Orangefield High School, member and three-year officer of the Orangefield High School dance team, and All-American Dance team member her senior year.
 Her hobbies include taking dance classes, triathlons, reading and watching college football.
-Sarah recently married Dax Flisowski and make their home here in Brenham.
+Sarah and her husband, Dax Flisowski, make their home here in Brenham with their daughter Kate.

 FREQUENTLY ASKED QUESTIONS